antarctica/ops-data-store/README.md

 This Data Store is a platform provided by the British Antarctic Survey (BAS) Mapping and Geospatial Information Centre ([MAGIC](https://bas.ac.uk/teams/magic)) for hosting vector geospatial data used by BAS Operational Teams.

-It consists of a limited set of managed datasets used and controlled by the BAS Air Unit and Field Operations teams for planning and delivering field seasons.
+It consists of datasets used and controlled by the BAS Air Unit and Field Operations teams for planning and delivering field seasons.
+Some key datasets are further controlled by MAGIC for enhanced data management and automation.

 **Note:** This project is focused on needs within the British Antarctic Survey.
 It has been open-sourced in case it's of use to others with similar or related needs.
 Some resources, indicated with a 🛡 symbol, are not accessible publicly.

 ### Status

-This project is an early alpha.
+This project is a mature alpha.
 The aim is to provide a robust, useful, live service within the next few field seasons.

 The aim for this season is to provide an initial minimal implementation which meets core user needs.
 This will likely change in form and function based on feedback from end-users and our experience of operating the platform.